 (Category IV) Ability to use suitable assistive technology with an IoT application or service (see 8.5); and

 (Category V) Ability to satisfy user’s specific needs (see 8.6).

-Figure 2 summarizes the categorization of IoT application and service requirements including the requirements identified in clauses 8.2. – 8.6.
+Figure 2 summarizes the categorization of IoT application and service requirements including the requirements identified in clauses from 8.2 to 8.6.